jeffbass/com-yin-yang-ranch/docs/yyr-Software/index.md

 We use cameras to track our urban wildlife.
 We use a variety cameras.
 Some are commercial cameras like Google Nest Cameras.
 Others are camera sensors we connect to small Raspberry Pi computers.
-We use a variety of enclosures for our handbuilt cameras including some $5 Fake Security Cameras; we take them apart and put a Raspberry Pi computer with a PiCamera module into it.
+We use a variety of enclosures for our hand-built cameras including some $5 Fake Security Cameras; we take them apart and put a Raspberry Pi computer with a PiCamera module into it.

 ### Driveway Camera